Gatsby-Lee/DevOps/storage/apache-hadoop/hadoop-yarn.rst

     * ResourceManager will send kill SIGNAL to hadoop-yarn-nodemanager
     * hadoop-yarn-nodemanager will die.

-* To recommision, remove hostname from `yarn.exclude`
+* To recommission, remove hostname from `yarn.exclude`
 * yarn rmadmin -refreshNodes -g -client

   * NodesListManager refresh its list.

 * Start hadoop-yarn-nodemanager